Before starting the thesis

 Your own interests: You can choose a topic related to your own professional orientation, hobbies or future career goals.

-Theseus and previous theses: Explore the work of others to get ideas and see what topics have already been covered.
+Theseus and previous theses: Explore the works of others to get ideas and see what topics have already been covered.

 Current phenomena: Industry trends, new technologies or societal changes can provide interesting research and development topics.

 A good topic is limited, working life-oriented and motivating for you.
-When you are genuinely interested in the topic, doing the work is more meaningful and the result is of higher quality.
+When you are genuinely interested in the topic, doing the thesis is more meaningful and the result is of higher quality.

 The role of a working life representative in the thesis

-The contact person is responsible for cooperation opportunities in the company or organisation, provides content guidance and information, if necessary, and takes care of the issues listed in the thesis agreement.
+The contact person is responsible for facilitating cooperation within the company or organisation, provides content guidance and information, if necessary, and takes care of the issues listed in the thesis agreement.
 The partner’s representative will give you a statement on the completed thesis.

-When retrieving information, you search for and collect reliable information related to your topic from various sources, so that you can build a knowledge base for the work and justify your solutions.
+When retrieving information, you search for and collect reliable information related to your topic from various sources, so that you can build a knowledge base for the thesis and justify your solutions.

 • Record what you want to study or develop.